 This strain is evergreen and perennial and stays fresh and all year long.
 It booms in extreme humidity and attains a maximum height of one foot when mature.

-The leaves, which are big, oval, and metallic in appearance and range in color from dark green to red, are what make it famous for cultivation.
-The undersides of these leaves have a striking purple hue, mark.
+The leaves, which are big, oval, and metallic in appearance and range in color from dark green to red, make it famous for cultivation.
+The undersides of these leaves have a striking purple hue mark.

 Alocasia Azlanii

-It stuns in bright, indirect light, like the majority of Alocasia.
+Like most Alocasia, it strives in bright, indirect light.
 Also, it prefers greater humidity levels (at least 60%) and temperatures between 65 and 75 °F (18 and 24 °C).
 Additionally, it can grow as tall as 2 feet and has leaves no bigger than 8 inches.

 Alocasia Melo